THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 - Scanned copy of the front and back pages of the passport

 - Copy of the PAN card

-- Scanned color copy of the passport sized photograph taken against a white background (Please make sure you scan this through a real scanner and not just take a photo of it)
+- A scanned color copy of the passport-sized photograph taken against a white background (Please make sure you scan this through a real scanner and not just take a photo of it)

 - Confirmed air ticket (Some say it’s mandatory, and some don’t)